Last Updated on May 11, 2022

 While there is no one perfect age for

 To which I earn a small commission, at zero cost to you!

 Two Disneyland Paris Theme Parks

 Disneyland Paris consists of two theme parks — Disneyland Park and Walt Disney Studios Park.
 They are situated right next door to each other, making it easy to hop from one park to the other.

 Disneyland Park in France is similar to the Magic Kingdom.
 Meanwhile, Walt Disney Studios Park compares to Disney’s Hollywood Studios

 Disneyland Paris vs Walt Disney World

 There is a whole host of unique attractions at Disneyland Paris.
 So before you start thinking that the Walt Disney World ad on TV is going to help the kids understand what they are preparing for, think again.
-Get the Disneyland Paris Planning DVD and know that there are some subtle, and some not so subtle differences between the two parks.
-And I’m not referring to the language barrier – though that is a thing to.
+Get the Disneyland Paris Planning DVD and know that there are some subtle, and some not-so-subtle differences between the two parks.
+And I’m not referring to the language barrier – though that is a thing too.

 Before you leave